yetanalytics/dl4clj/README.md

 ;; also need to figure out JavaRDD<org.nd4j.linalg.dataset.DataSet> -> JavaRDD<org.apache.spark.mllib.regression.LabeledPoint>
 ;; this is for single fn call training (fit-spark-layer!...)
 ```

-### Putting it all together

-- not sure if i still need this section

 ## NOTES